Charles H. Bonesteel III: Career

-A 1931 graduate of the United States Military Academy at West Point, Bonesteel received from his classmates the lifelong nickname of "Tick."
+A 1931 graduate of the United States Military Academy at West Point, his classmates who also became general officers included John P. Daley.
+While at West Point, Bonesteel received from his classmates the lifelong nickname of "Tick."
 After graduation, he was a Rhodes Scholar at the University of Oxford.

 After carrying out a series of command and staff assignments, he served in the United States and Europe during World War II in a number of senior positions.
 With the surrender of Japan imminent, Bonesteel, General George A. Lincoln, and Colonel Dean Rusk of the Strategy Policy Committee at the Pentagon were tasked with drawing up General Order No. 1 to define the areas of responsibility for American, Soviet and Chinese forces.
-On August 10, 1945 with Soviet forces already moving through Manchuria into northern Korea, Bonesteel proposed the 38th parallel as the Division of Korea.
+On 10 August 1945, with Soviet forces already moving through Manchuria into northern Korea, Bonesteel proposed the 38th parallel as the Division of Korea.
 The draft General Order was cabled to the Soviets on 15 August and accepted by them the following day.

 In the postwar era, Bonesteel served as special assistant to the Secretary of State.
-In November 1958, in an official capacity, he visited the city of Saigon, Republic of Vietnam (South Vietnam).
+In November 1958, in an official capacity, he visited Saigon, South Vietnam.
 He also served as commanding general of the 24th Infantry Division (1961–1962), and commanding general of the VII Corps (1962–1963).

 Bonesteel served as the Commander of U.S. Forces Korea (and Commander-in-Chief, U.N.
 Command Korea; Commanding General, Eighth U.S. Army) from 1966 to 1969.
-During this period he defended against North Korean infiltration during the Korean DMZ Conflict (1966-1969) and dealt with tensions arising from the January 1968 Pueblo Incident.
+During this period he defended against North Korean infiltration during the Korean DMZ Conflict (1966–1969) and dealt with tensions arising from the January 1968 Pueblo incident.

 Later life, death and funeral

-Bonesteel retired from the U.S. Army in 1969, died on October 13, 1977 and is buried in Arlington National Cemetery near his father and grandfather.
+Bonesteel retired from the U.S. Army in 1969, died on 13 October 1977, and is buried in Arlington National Cemetery near his father and grandfather.